St. Louis Cultural History Project—Fall 2021

 The Summer School of Catholic Action

 In 1931 Daniel Lord created the Summer School of Catholic Action.
 SSCA conventions would last until 1868 by which time some 300,000 people had attended the SSCA and other Sodality conventions.
-Regarding the SSCA, McDonough states These were weeklong sessions, mainly for high school students and women religious, that offered liturgy, religious counseling, and social uplift.59
+Regarding the SSCA, McDonough states These were weeklong sessions, mainly for high school students and women religious, that offered liturgy, religious counseling, and social uplift.

-Actually, high schools students went to the high school Student Leadership Conferences.
-(There were also college conferences.)
-The SSCA delegates were adults: college students, sisters, brothers, priests, and Catholic lay adults.
-In all my research on the SSCA I have never seen a reference to religious counseling and I am unsure what social uplift means.
+means.
 Typical SSCA topics included consumer cooperatives, mental prayer, the mystical body and social relations, Catholic literature, liturgy, teaching catechism in grammar school, college comedy, rural sodalities, Catholic propaganda, plays and drama, programs for democracy, musical games and recreational life, parliamentary law, school and sodality publications, and voting.

-McDonough states, The organizational consequences of Lord’s dramatization and exhortations appear to have been sparse.
-The SSCAs were inspirational, but the actions that participants were supposed to follow up on during the rest of the year were ill defined.60 This is nonsense.
+60 This is nonsense.
 The SSCAs were part of the broader Sodality movement with year-round activities.
 Most of the attendees were Sodality members.
 One need only look through a year of The Queen’s Work magazine from fall to spring to see how much was happening and how the SSCA was an extension of all that activity.

 Lord on Catholic Doctrine

-McDonough states about Lord: Just as he improvised methods for spreading the magisterium, Lord patched and filled where doctrinal substance needed definition.
-He worked the purlieus [outskirts] of institutional respectability.61 Evidence, please?
+61 Evidence, please?
 Daniel Lord would be taken aback to be accused of patching and filling doctrine.
 Lord did not think Catholic doctrine needed patching at all.
 He saw Catholic doctrine as a comprehensive and coherent system of thought and belief that just needed to be explained clearly to show its beauty and reasonableness.

 Lord was not on the outskirts of the Catholic institution.
 His Sodality movement was approved and supported by the Popes.
 In all his activities Lord was very careful to always get permission from the local bishop, archbishop, or cardinal.
 He did run afoul of a handful of bishops but that was not due to his disregard of their role as bishops.
 Most conventions had approval from multiple ordinaries (20+ approvals in one case).
 For Lord’s big shows, local church officials were treated as VIP guests.
 Lord even wrote two shows to honor local bishops.

-McDonough also states, His gift was for topicality charged with a zeal that conveyed conviction rather than doctrine.62 This is total nonsense.63 In so many of his lectures and writings Lord was teaching Catholic doctrine.
+62 This is total nonsense.63 In so many of his lectures and writings Lord was teaching Catholic doctrine.
 One has only to look at his book Armchair Philosophy or Arguments for the Existence of God or dozens of his pamphlets.
 Lord taught Catholic doctrine in straightforward, clear, and readable language.
 Also, Daniel Lord did not think you had to push conviction.
 Rather, he thought that you had to lay out Catholic teaching clearly and its logic would create conviction.

-McDonough also states, Self-affirmation mattered more than doctrinal specifics.64 Evidence, please?
+64 Evidence, please?
 In his lectures and pamphlets Lord taught the specifics of Catholic doctrine.
 Lord’s 1933 Religion and Leadership, a popular college text book for freshmen religion into the 1950s, taught Catholic doctrine in detail.

 Also, Daniel Lord did not improvise.
 Everything he did was well thought out, planned, and well-prepared.
 In his sophomore year in college, Lord won an oratory contest.
 His mentor Claude Pernin, S.J. thought the speech was terrible: You had nothing to say, but somehow you managed to say it very well.
-Now if the day comes when you have something to say and you say it as well as you did today or better . . .65 From then on, Lord never spoke in public without thorough preparation to develop a speech or lecture with content.
+Now if the day comes when you have something to say and you say it as well as you did today or better . . .

 Lord’s Intellectual System

-McDonough states, As early as the 1930s Daniel Lord and others had begun to suspect that the intellectual system on which successful popularization depended might be naive.66 Evidence, please?
-In his 1931 pamphlet, Murder in the Classroom, on the importance of Catholic college education and the Catholic intellectual system, Lord wrote:
+McDonough states, As early as the 1930s Daniel Lord and others had begun to suspect that the intellectual system on which successful popularization depended might be naive.

 We must not forget that Catholicity is not merely an external form; it is a system of life and living.
 It is a historic tradition 2000 years old.
 It is faith permeating knowledge and supported by the cold, clear reasonings of philosophy and science.
 It is art and music and beauty and literature and drama all in one magnificent unity.
 It is big enough to take in the latest findings of science and yet to remember the undying words of Christ; to be interested in the last discoveries in Egypt without forgetting the God who is ages older than the pyramids; to be ever as modern as the day and as enduringly ancient as the rock of Peter.67